NegatioN/BattleRiteStats/_characters/oldur.md

       name: Dehydration
       type: mixed
     - color: teal
-      description: Each enemy hit by Quicksand grants 1 Rejuvenating Sands charge, allowing for a total of 5 charges.
-Bonus charges are not regenerated.
+      description: Passing through an ally with Shifting Sands grants you and your ally a Shield that absorbs up to 14 damage for 3.\n
-      icon: 35a1515e35b5104449dfa8802c5aa0e2
+      icon: 89c37320af892ae43b410f4d610d7ea8
-      name: Eternal Dunes
+      name: Recreate
       type: support
     - color: teal
       description: Rejuvenate heals for an additional 15 of damage taken over its